 Since 1948, the United States Advisory Commission on Public Diplomacy (ACPD) has been charged with appraising U.S. Government activities intended to understand, inform and influence foreign publics and to increase the understanding of, and support for, these same activities.
 The ACPD conducts research and symposiums that provide honest assessments and informed discourse on public diplomacy efforts across government.
 It reports to the President, Secretary of State, and Congress.
 Currently, the office of the Under Secretary of State for Public Diplomacy and Public Affairs supports it.
 On January 3, 2013, the ACPD was reauthorized and signed into law under H.R.
 4310, Section 1280; the authorization is retroactive to October 1, 2010, and continues through to October 1, 2015.
 After a 19-month suspension, the ACPD officially resumed operations on July 15, 2013.

-ACPD serves as a convener for the variety of practitioners in the U.S. government interagency who communicate and build relationships with foreign audiences, in addition to the researchers, practitioners and thought leaders outside of the government who can help us rethink the future of public diplomacy.
-In addition to the Comprehensive Annual Report, ACPD Members and Executive Director have decided to focus on three issues to help drive public diplomacy reform in 2014 and 2015:
+ACPD serves as a convener for the variety of practitioners throughout the U.S. government who communicate and build relationships with foreign audiences, in addition to the researchers, practitioners and thought leaders outside of the government who can help us rethink the future of public diplomacy.

-Measurement and Evaluation: Knowing when public diplomacy is working can often be elusive, yet measurement and evaluation of public diplomacy programs and campaigns is essential for Congress, strategic planners and implementers, in addition to Congress and the White House.
+Measurement and Evaluation: Knowing when public diplomacy is working can often be elusive, yet measurement and evaluation of public diplomacy and international broadcasting activities is essential.
 The first report in this series, Data Driven Public Diplomacy: Progress Towards Measuring the Impact of Public Diplomacy and International Broadcasting Activities, examines current efforts underway in State Department public diplomacy bureaus and at the Broadcasting Board of Governors (BBG) to assess the impact of their activities.
 It makes suggestions on structures and methodologies needed to make foreign audience research more robust, impact assessment more institutionalized, and feedback loops for strategy and tactics more systematic.
 The report is based on findings from a six-month study of nearly 100 State Department and BBG research and evaluation documents, in addition to dozens of interviews conducted between February and August 2014 with the staff responsible for them.

-Thirty years later, we are still grappling with this subject.
+Nearly 30 years later, we are still grappling with the risks civilians often need to take to fulfill foreign policy missions.
+At the same time, public diplomacy has never been more relevant or necessary than it is today to achieving U.S. foreign policy objectives.
+Non-state actors – from civil society and religious leaders, to traditional and social media producers, to activists, to youth, to violent extremists -- are increasingly shaping the international system.
 With the support of the U.S. Institute of Peace, the McCain Institute on International Leadership and the Truman National Security Project & Center for National Policy, ACPD has been conducting research on the views of diplomats, public diplomats, development workers, NGO representatives, military officers, security professionals and Hill staffers of the opportunities and limitations for engagement in these areas.
 On Oct.
-24, 2014, ACPD co-host the half-day event “Risk, Recruitment and Retention: Engaging Foreign Publics in High Threat Environments,” during which we discussed the early findings from this research and began to assess how, in an era where "zero-risk" environments abroad no longer exist, we can address the question of risk for American civilians working in public diplomacy, diplomacy and development.
+24, 2014, ACPD co-hosted the half-day event “Risk, Recruitment and Retention: Engaging Foreign Publics in High Threat Environments,” during which discussions began to assess how, in an era where "zero-risk" environments abroad no longer exist, we can address the question of risk for American civilians working in public diplomacy, diplomacy and development.
 A later report will review the structures, processes and laws that govern U.S. officials' ability to engage with everyday people who are rapidly re-shaping the international system.